bloominstituteoftechnology/Data-Structures/src/Data_Structures_Questions.md

-For each of the methods associated with each data structure, classify it based on its runtime, using Big O notation.
+For each of the methods associated with each data structure, classify it based on its worst-case runtime, using Big O notation.

 ## Linked List